jmacdonald/amp/documentation/pages/index.md

 Like Vim, Amp is a modal editor: keystrokes perform different functions based on the current mode.
-Many familiar modes (insert, normal, select, etc.) are available, in addition to new ones providing additional functionality.
+Many familiar modes (insert, normal, select, etc.) are available, as well as several new ones providing additional functionality.

 ### Essential Features